 In 1940, a movie called Christmas in July was released.
 The retail world embraced the idea of celebrating and hosting Christmas sales during the summer – because this was a slow time for many.

 If you need a good pick me up in your Silhouette or Cricut craft business, consider holding a Christmas in July sale.
-Today, I’m giving you some information so you can start planning.
+Today, I’m giving you some Christmas in July sale ideas.

 When Should I Hold My Christmas in July Sale?